aktos-io/dcs-tools/README.md

        sudo cp -al /path/to/curr-target/sync-root .

-3. Convert to a fresh install
+3. Give a new ID:

-       ./dcs-tools/convert-to-fresh-install --root-dir sync-root/ ...
+       ./dcs-tools/give-new-id --root-dir sync-root/ ...

 4. Create a bootable disk